jlipkin8/jlipkin8/README.md

 I'm a Full-Stack Developer who is interested in full-time, part-time, and volunteer opportunities.
 - 🌱 I’m currently learning React and CSS.
 - 👯 I’m looking to collaborate on civic tech software projects.
-- 🤔 I’m looking for help with finding my next opportunity and joing a community that will foster my growth as a developer.
+- 🤔 I’m looking for help with finding my next opportunity and joining a community that will foster my growth as a developer.
 - 📫 How to reach me by email at jlipkin 'at' gmail 'dot' com.
 - 😄 Pronouns: she/hers